pycom/pycom-esp-idf/examples/bluetooth/esp_ble_mesh/README.md

 This example shows how ESP32 acts as a BLE Mesh Provisioner and provisions other unprovisioned devices.

 See [ble_mesh_provisioner](ble_mesh_provisioner) folder for more details.

+## ble_mesh_vendor_model

+This example demonstrates how ESP32 acts as a BLE Mesh Provisioner with vendor client model or as a BLE Mesh node with vendor server model.

+#### vendor_client

+This example shows how ESP32 acts as a BLE Mesh Provisioner with a vendor client model in the Primary Element.

+See [vendor_client](ble_mesh_vendor_model/vendor_client) folder for more details.

+#### vendor_server

+This example shows how ESP32 acts as a BLE Mesh Node with a vendor server model in the Primary Element.

+See [vendor_server](ble_mesh_vendor_model/vendor_server) folder for more details.

 ## ble_mesh_wifi_coexist